 Discreet Log Contracts are private and secure.
 Not only is the contract only known by the parties involved, but not even the oracle needs to know anything about its users.
 All they need to do is broadcast signatures and can even potentially monetize (see our post on PAID APIs).

-In the cooperative case, the public sees nothing that can be distinguished from simple payment activity.
-Even in non-cooperative DLC execution, no information goes on-chain except for the payout.
-Not only do oracles stay oblivious of their users but there are built in protections in the DLC scheme against oracles lying.
+The public sees nothing that can be distinguished from simple payment activity, no information goes on-chain except for the payout.
+Not only do oracles stay oblivious of their users but there are additional built in protections in the DLC scheme against oracles lying.
 We will address the security and trust model of DLCs further in our next post.

 DLCs are also very flexible.
 The DLC scheme can be used for contracts on just about any blockchain (including Bitcoin).
 All that is needed is multi-signature contracts and timeouts.
 Users across different blockchains and Layer 2 solutions can simultaneously use the same oracles.
 Further, there is a natural way to combine DLC oracles.
 For example, to extend the scheme described previously to a 2-oracle DLC, Alice and Bob must simply add the two oracles’ P_MOON keys to get an aggregate P_MOON, whose underlying private key is simply the sum of the two oracles’ signatures!

 Finally DLCs are composable.
-Essentially a DLC is an oracle contract that requires nothing but multisig and timelocks to enforce.
+Essentially a DLC is an oracle contract that requires nothing but multisig or MuSig to enforce.
 This means that all smart-contracting platforms out there, such as Ethereum, can replace the oracle subcontracts it currently uses, with DLCs.
 This replacement allows those involved to enjoy all of the benefits we have highlighted.